ttsim-dev/ttsim/docs/geps/gep-02.md

 be possible to pass data directly in the form that GETTSIM requires it internally.
 In that case, only the relevant steps apply.

-- GETTSIM may make a check that all identifiers pointing to other individuals (e.g., `(kindergeld, p_id_empfänger)`) are valid.
+- GETTSIM will first make a check that all identifiers pointing to other individuals (e.g., `kindergeldempf_id`) are valid.

-- GETTSIM may make a check that there is no variation within a group of individuals if the column name indicates that there must not be (e.g., all members sharing the same `hh_id` must have the same `anzahl_personen_hh` in case the variable is provided as an input column).
+- GETTSIM will then create internal identifiers for individuals, households, and tax units.
+GETTSIM will also generate appropriate columns with identifiers pointing to other individuals.
+Columns with the original values are stored.

+  All internal identifiers are integers starting at 0 and counting in increments of 1.
+  For individuals, they are sorted, implying they can be used to index into the arrays.
+  It also means that identifiers pointing to other individuals can be used directly for indexing.

-- Because groups of individuals are not necessarily nested (e.g., joint taxation during separation phase but living in different households), they cannot be sorted in general.
+  Because groups of individuals are not necessarily nested (e.g., joint taxation during separation phase but living in different households), they cannot be sorted in general.
+In case users know their data allows sorting on all groups (i.e., all groups have a nesting structure), they will be able to provide a `data_is_sorted` flag, which defaults to `False`.

 - The core of GETTSIM works with a collection of 1-d arrays, all of which have the same length as the number of individuals.

   These arrays form the nodes of its DAG computation engine (see {ref}`GEP 4 <gep-4>`).

-- GETTSIM returns an object of the same type and with the same row identifiers that was passed by the user.
+- GETTSIM returns an object of the same type and with the same identifiers that was passed by the user.

+- GETTSIM strives to show errors along with the original indices, but this may not always be possible.

 (gep-2-aggregation-functions)=

 ### Grouped values and aggregation functions

 Often columns refer to groups of individuals.
-Such columns have a suffix indicating the group (see {ref}`GEP 1 <gep-1-column-names>`).
+Such columns have a suffix indicating the group (see {ref}`GEP 1 <gep-1-column-names>`, currently `_hh`, `_bg`, `_fg`, `_ehe`, `_eg`, and `_sn`).
 These columns' values will be repeated for all individuals who form part of a group.

 By default, GETTSIM will check consistency on input columns in this respect.
 Users will be able to turn this check off.